Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: IV for Clinical Exposure

 \subsection{Characterizing Dynamic Compliers and Always-Takers}

-In a trial like ISCHEMIA with time-varying exposure, compliance is dynamic: assignment may induce treatment in any wave.
-An \emph{immediate complier} is treated shortly after random assignment when assigned to be treated, but not otherwise.
-In later waves, compliance reflects behavior in earlier waves: compliers who would eventually have been revascularized are revascularized sooner when assigned treatment.

-We aim to characterize the baseline health of different sorts of compliers, as well as the health of always-takers for whom revascularization timing is unchanged by assignment.
-In general, treated trial participants are a mix of compliers and always-takers.
-Complier characteristics are relevant for an assessment of the external validity of IV estimates.
-In particular, the case for clinical relevance of a set of IV estimates is stronger when the associated compliers have baseline health similar to that of the study population.
-Moreover, because the treated population includes always-takers, the contrast between complier and always-taker means sheds light on the biases we should expect in as-treated per-protocol estimates.
+Are IV estimates of causal effects clinically relevant?
+This question is answered in part by describing the baseline health (and other characteristics) of different sorts of compliers.
+In particular, complier characteristics inform assessments of the external validity of IV estimates.
+IV estimates are highly relevant when the associated complier characteristics are similar to those of a population of interest, typically the study population in an RCT.
+Moreover, because the treated population includes always-takers, the contrast between complier and always-taker characteristics illuminates the biases we should expect in as-treated per-protocol estimates.

-Identification of latent group characteristics is facilitated by a restriction on compliance timing that we call Immediate Compliers Only (IMCO).
-In the ISCHEMIA trial, most participants assigned to invasive treatment were revascularized in the first year following assignment, with few induced to revascularize in later years.
-Turning this empirical observation into an assumption, we have: